XelaRonnoc/employeeCreatorFrontEnd/README.md

 ## What did you struggle with?

--   Front end mocks for specific functions.
+-   Frontend mocks for specific functions.
 I was really stuggling to get the mocks working with TS but after much perserverance I got there.

 ---

 ## Licensing Details

 To Do:

--   What type of license are you releasing this under?

 ---